stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 - Initiating Stacking participation and locking up Stacks tokens by signing a transaction
 - Reading Stacking reward details

+-> Alternatively to integration using JS libraries, you can [use the CLI](https://gist.github.com/kantai/c261ca04114231f0f6a7ce34f0d2499b).

 ## Requirements

 First, you will need to understand the [Stacking mechanism](/stacks-blockchain/stacking).